The first I saw of Sligo

 at the banks of the Garavogue.

-The wind picks up breath, and you shiver
+The wind picks up speed, and you shiver

 besides the stream and stand still